-- The video bandwidth can never be set narrower than the required bandwidth for the specified bit rate. - The IF filter selection, if set to FS A, is wide enough to accommodate the wider FM (video) bandwidth. - This configuration only operates properly in Phase Noise Compensation mode (PN 1). - Modulation Index tracking must be turned OFF as it is incompatible with modulations like PCM/FM/FM. - The video bandwidth must be set AFTER the bit rate has been set. - Setting the bit rate sets the video bandwidth compatible with the bit rate.
+- The video bandwidth can never be set narrower than the required bandwidth for the specified bit rate.
+(The FM bandwidth cannot be less than the bandwidth required to process the bit rate being used.) - The IF filter selection, if set to FS A, is wide enough to accommodate the wider FM (video) bandwidth. - This configuration only operates properly in Phase Noise Compensation mode (PN 1). - Modulation Index tracking must be turned OFF as it is incompatible with modulations like PCM/FM/FM. - The video bandwidth must be set AFTER the bit rate has been set. - Setting the bit rate sets the video bandwidth compatible with the bit rate.

-4.9.1.22 Front Panel Display Status - FPD
+4.9.1.23 Front Panel Display Status - FPD